-Stress can lead to the overproduction of cortisol and insulin resistance by interfering with insulin action via several mechanisms, including the direct inhibition of insulin from the pancreas, impaired glucose uptake, and disruption of insulin signaling in the muscle.
+Stress can lead to high cortisol and insulin resistance by interfering with insulin action via several mechanisms, including the direct inhibition of insulin from the pancreas, impaired glucose uptake, and disruption of insulin signaling in the muscle.

 Chronic stress causes chronic production and cortisol exposure, a hormone designed to stimulate the release of glucose into the bloodstream to increase energy availability in stressful times, such as when the body needs more glucose to run from a threat.